 Extended Deep Plane Facelift

 Drooping of the cheeks and jowls may become more noticeable as we age.
 There may even be a loss of definition at the back corner of the jawline, which can begin to blend in with the neck.
 The extended deep plane facelift can address these areas of concern.
 Dr. Harmon can provide exceptional results with the extended deep plane facelift through the release of multiple tension points and lifting of both the skin and muscle layers of the face at the most natural anatomic angle, neither too vertical nor too horizontal.
 This tension-free approach significantly improves healing and significantly reduces the risk of a “pulled” look.
-Unlike other facelift techniques, the extended deep plane facelift can restore and enhance natural volume to the cheeks and redefine the entire length of the jawline (1).
+Unlike many other facelift techniques, the extended deep plane facelift can restore and enhance natural volume to the cheeks and redefine the entire length of the jawline (1).
 This reduces the need to place additional volume in the cheeks and jaw with fat or hyaluronic acid filler.
 The overall effect is more natural appearing and longer lasting.
 Its safety has been well-documented by a meta-analysis published in the prestigious Aesthetic Surgery Journal (2).
 The technique does, however, require extensive training to perform.
 Dr. Harmon is the only surgeon in the region - and one of the few in the world - trained in this procedure by the surgeon who developed the technique, Dr. Andrew Jacono.

 Original Research Published in Major Surgery Journal